ontola/rdf-serializers/README.md

 ## Configuration

-Currently, there is one configuration value which can be set using `RDF::Serializers.configure`.
+You can configure the gem using `RDF::Serializers.configure`.
 ```
 RDF::Serializers.configure do |config|
   config.always_include_named_graphs = false # true by default.
 Whether to include named graphs when the serialization format does not support quads.
+  config.default_graph = RDF::URI('https://example.com/graph') # nil by default.
 end

 ```